-CEI will generally, upon a request, provide appropriate aids and services for effective communication for qualified persons with disabilities so they can participate equally in CEI’s programs, services and activities.
+CEI will generally, upon a request, provide appropriate aids and services for qualified persons with disabilities so they can participate equally in CEI’s programs, services and activities.

 CEI will make all reasonable modifications to policies and programs to ensure that qualified individuals with a disability have an equal opportunity to enjoy all its programs, services and activities.
 For example, an individual with a documented hearing impairment may receive an accommodation to ensure equal access, such as captioning or interpretation services, depending upon the needed circumstances.

 CEI will not place a surcharge on any individual with a disability or any group of individuals with disabilities to cover the cost of compliance measures.
 Accordingly, CEI will not place a surcharge on the provision of auxiliary aids/services, or other reasonable accommodations nor will it place a surcharge on reasonable modifications of policy or procedures.